marcanuy/simpleit-hugo-theme/README.md

 There are two types of Posts, with and without images.
-The cleanest way to have them is to create a directory for those posts that have images, and put all the post's images in that directory.
+The cleanest way to have them is to create a directory for those posts that have images, and put all post's images in that directory.

 ## Adding posts without images